 One third of Parliamentarians have not participated in Adjournment Motions

-by Manthri.lk - Research Team posted over 10 years ago in Analysis
+by Manthri.lk - Research Team posted almost 11 years ago in Analysis

 Parliamentary proceedings allow for various opportunities of constructive